ddmitov/camel-doctor/README.md

 ## Files and Folders
 ``{camel_doctor_binary_directory}/resources`` is home of all Camel Doctor support scripts and the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
 This folder and all files inside it should not be removed or renamed for the proper operation of Camel Doctor.

-Camel Doctor may use a Perl interpreter in ``{camel_doctor_binary_directory}/perl/bin`` folder.
-The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
-If Perl interpreter is not found in the above location, Camel Doctor will try to find the first Perl interpreter on PATH.
+Camel Doctor will try to find and use the first Perl interpreter on PATH.
+If no Perl interpreter is found on PATH, Camel Doctor may use
+``{camel_doctor_binary_directory}/perl/bin/perl`` on Linux and Mac machines or ``{camel_doctor_binary_directory}/perl/bin/perl.exe`` on Windows machines.
 If no Perl interpreter is found, an error page is displayed.

 ## Windows Notes
 * Windows versions of ``perl5db.pl`` can not work with Camel Doctor without a small, one-line modification,